 Legal odds against those disputing life insurance beneficiaries

 Whatever the reason, when a life insurance policy is disputed, it becomes a legal issue and a matter for the courts to decide, says Feldman.
 “The life insurance companies can never decide for themselves whether the family member’s or challenger’s claim is legitimate and the beneficiaries should be changed.
 Only the courts can make that decision.”
 After hearing the evidence, the court may decide to uphold the originally named beneficiaries or it could agree that the beneficiaries were legitimately updated.
 “In the end, the insurance companies that issued the policies are going to go by whatever the court tells them,” Feldman says.

 In most cases, according to Feldman, it is not easy for those disputing beneficiaries to prove their case before a judge.
 An insurance policy is considered a signed contract that is irrefutable.
 It can be particularly difficult to prove fraud – that the policyholder was coerced into changing a beneficiary by someone who only came into his or her life toward the end.

-Life insurance beneficiary disputes can drag on, become costly
+Life insurance beneficiary disputes can drag on and become costly

 For that reason, Feldman says that cases may go to mediation or arbitration.
 “It’s far less expensive to use that type of settlement than to take it to court, and, even if you take it to court, you may not be on the winning end.”
 The two parties often work out an agreement and split the proceeds rather than fight a lengthy court battle over the life insurance beneficiaries and watch the payout evaporate in legal fees.